An American Christian Chapter III — Master’s Commission and Generation Training Center

 The evangelical world is a strange sort of beast, something I will drill down into in another part.
 Although Christianity’s purpose is to spread the gospel and save souls, there’s a lot of unspoken competitiveness.
 Churches often pit themselves against one another, trying to steal each other’s congregants more often than not.
 This is done in every passive-aggressive way imaginable, often racking up enormous expenses.
 The worship has to look more like a concert, the graphic design needs to be slicker, the online experience needs to be more significant.
 Nothing is ever enough, and “no expense is too big for God, so let’s break out those pocketbooks!”

-The spirit of the law was also more important than the letter, and those that found and exploited loopholes were often chewed out and made examples of.
+The spirit of the law was also more important than the letter, and those who found and exploited loopholes were often chewed out and made examples of.

 The official form of punishment was Monday Club.
 This was a form of early morning detention that took place on Mondays (our only real day off) at 6 am and went for as long as any of us had wracked up time.
 Each slip we received was worth one hour, no matter how minor.
 Those unlucky enough to have an infraction of any sort would show up at the church at 6 am and usually do menial cleaning work.